nsoroush/nsoroush/README.md

-### Hi there, I am Nikki (Najmeh), in love with mathematics and cryptography!
+### Hi there, I am Niloo, in love with mathematics and cryptography!
 I am computer scientist, specialist in cryptography and information security.
 Skilled in mathematics, secure electronic voting protocols and verifiable, secure and privacy preserving computation.

 🌱I’m currently learning blockchain programming!